Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 module.
 See [pytorch/pytorch#63285](https://github.com/pytorch/pytorch/pull/63285)
 and [pytorch/pytorch#63227](https://github.com/pytorch/pytorch/pull/63227).

-You can track the progress on PyTorch's github repo with the label ["module: python array api"](https://github.com/pytorch/pytorch/labels/module%3A%20python%20array%20api) to check out other interesting developments.
+As mentioned earlier, you can track the progress on PyTorch's github repo with the label
+["module: python array api"](https://github.com/pytorch/pytorch/labels/module%3A%20python%20array%20api) to check out other interesting developments.

 ### What's Missing?